priyankaar02/LearnReact/readme.md

 React is a JavaScript library developed by Facebook for building user interfaces, especially for single-page applications.
 It helps in creating dynamic and interactive UIs with a component-based architecture.
 React allows for the efficient updating and rendering of components, making it easy to build scalable and maintainable applications.

+**Install React with Vite:**

+Create a project with =>  npm create vite@latest my-react-app --template react.
+Navigate to the project folder => cd my-react-app Install dependencies using => npm install.
+Run the app with => npm run dev.

 **React Flow and Structure:**
 React follows a declarative approach to building UIs, where developers describe what the UI should look like based on the state.
 React has a component-based structure, where the UI is divided into small, reusable components.
 Each component has its own state and can manage its lifecycle.